- Agricultural Technician

 A farmer does not have all the knowledge when it comes to agriculture and this is one of the reasons why a farmer undergoes loss or faces poor crop yield.
 There is a lot of research done in order to know the soil’s mineral content and which crop will give better results on that particular soil.
 For example, clayey loam soil in a monsoon land is considered the best soil for rice cultivation.
 So who provides this information to the farmer?
 It is the agricultural technician who spreads awareness about this kind of information to the farmer so that they can maximise their yield and earn more profit.
 An individual who is pursuing a career as agronomist or agricultural technician evaluates how the environment impacts crops in order to help improve an operation’s overall production by conducting research and experiments on farms, collecting and analyzing data, and preparing reports based on their findings.
 Agricultural technicians are required to use their knowledge of agriculture technology in order to help the farmers run their businesses, finding the most cost-efficient way to work their land.

 Agricultural Technician in a Nutshell

-Agricultural technology is a field that requires agricultural technicians to set up experiments and coordinate the operation of farming fields, with the goal to improve crop production, to determine the effects the environment has on crop yield, disease, and growth patterns.
-After collecting the data from these experiments, it has to be organized, analyzed, and prepared for reporting.
-While the agricultural technicians can learn on the job, these employees may also need knowledge of horticultural and range practices, safety procedures, and greenhouse operations.
+Agritech careers are field-based that require agricultural technicians to set up experiments and coordinate the operation of farming fields, with the goal to improve crop production, to determine the effects the environment has on crop yield, disease, and growth patterns.
+While the agricultural technicians can learn on the job, these agronomists may also need knowledge of horticultural and range practices, safety procedures, and greenhouse operations.
 The agricultural technicians with experience have some autonomy and may supervise other employees.
-Also, agricultural technicians are required to report to others in authoritative positions, such as farms or agricultural managers.
+Another aspect for those who are pursuing a career as agricultural technicians is that they are also required to work with agriculture engineers, agriculture managers, agriculture inspectors and farm managers.